AxelF23/NMT-models-comparison/README.md

 - LSTM Seq2Seq with Luong Attention
 - Transformer

 All models were implemented in **PyTorch** and evaluated on the same parallel corpus.
-The main objective is to compare their training behavior and translation quality using validation loss and BLEU score.
+The main objective is to compare their training behavior and translation quality using validation loss and corpus-level BLEU score.

 ## Dataset